bmlevitt/pokedexcli/README.md

 After starting the application, you'll be presented with a command prompt.
 Here's a list of available commands:

 - `help`: Display a list of all available commands
+- `map`: Explore the first page of map locations
-- `map`: Show the next page of location areas
+- `next`: Navigate to the next page of map locations
-- `mapb`: Show the previous page of location areas
+- `prev`: Navigate to the previous page of map locations
 - `explore [location]`: List Pokémon that can be found at a specific location
 - `catch [pokemon]`: Try to catch a specific Pokémon
 - `inspect [pokemon]`: View details about a Pokémon in your collection
 - `pokedex`: List all Pokémon in your collection
 - `release [pokemon]`: Remove a Pokémon from your collection
 - `showoff [pokemon]`: Display one of your Pokémon's moves
-- `flavor [pokemon]`: Show the Pokédex flavor text for a Pokémon in your collection
-- `describe [pokemon]`: Show form descriptions for a Pokémon in your collection
+- `describe [pokemon]`: Display information and Pokédex entries for a Pokémon
-- `evolve [pokemon] [evolution_choice]`: Evolve a Pokémon from your collection to its next form
+- `evolve [pokemon]`: Evolve a Pokémon from your collection to its next form
 - `save`: Manually save your current Pokédex to a file
 - `reset`: Clear your Pokédex and start fresh
 - `autosave [on/off]`: Enable or disable automatic saving